SmileForJU/Ksi-ka-Telelofniczna/README.md

 1.
-To add a contact to phone book, enter the command consoles:
+To add a contact to phone book, enter the command console:
 "add" and phone number.

-2.To remove contacts from phone book, enter the command consoles:
+2.To remove contacts from phone book, enter the command console:
 "del" and name contact.

-3.To show contacts from phone book, enter the command consoles
+3.To show contacts from phone book, enter the command console:

 MORE TOMMMOOOOOROOOW